 Cash and cash equivalents \$ 1,699

-Accounts receivable 519
+Accounts receivable 1,307

 Other current assets 197

 Property and equipment 10,824

 Intangible asset-customer contracts 3,600

 Intangible asset-tradename 300

-Intangible asset-goodwill 21,440
+Intangible asset-goodwill 21,081

 Other assets 100

-Total assets acquired 39,679
+Total assets acquired 39,108

 Accounts payable and accrued expenses (4,153)

-Accrued restructuring charges (1,050)
+Accrued restructuring charges (400)

-Other current liabilities (111)
+Other current liabilities (190)

 Net assets acquired \$34,365

+-

 The Company accounted for the i-STT Acquisition using the purchase method.
 The customer contracts intangible asset will have a useful life of two years, the typical term of a customer contract, and the tradename intangible asset will have a useful life of one year, the contractual period under the Combination Agreement.
-Included in the net liabilities assumed, is an accrual of \$400,000 representing the estimated costs to exit from an undeveloped IBX hub leasehold interest in Shanghai, China, and an accrual of \$650,000 representing the estimated costs of winding down the joint venture operations in Thailand.
-The Company expects to complete these activities in 2003.
+Included in the net liabilities assumed, is an accrual of \$400,000 representing the estimated costs to exit from an undeveloped IBX hub leasehold interest in Shanghai, China.
+The Company expects to exit this lease in 2003.
 While the Company does not expect there will be any changes to the Company's preliminary purchase price due to any unknown contingent liabilities or purchase price adjustments, any subsequent adjustment to the purchase price would likely result in a change to the amount of goodwill carried on the balance sheet.